UGANDA NATIONAL PARKS AND GAME RESERVES

-Rwenzori Mountains National Park is the highest mountain range in the whole of Africa, with 6 glacial peaks that include Mount Speke, Mount Stanley, Mount Gessi, Mount Emin Pasha, Mount Luigi da Savoia and Mount Baker.
-The main peaks can be perhaps compared to those of Kilimanjaro and Mount Kenya.
-These two peaks, Margherita (5.109m) and Alexandra (5.083 m) on Mount Stanley are adventurous for any adventurous mountain hiker in Africa.
+Rwenzori Mountains National Park is the highest mountain range in the whole of Africa.
+The physical feature has six glacial peaks including Mount Speke, Mount Stanley, Mount Gessi, Mount Emin Pasha, Mount Luigi da Savoia and Mount Baker.

 The park is found in Eastern Uganda inear Mbale and lies across the Kenyan border covering 1,145 sq kms.
 Mount Elgon has several water falls like Sipi Falls and Sisiyi falls among others.
 Hiking and nature walks are the ideal activities.